aripnk/powerful_chunked_storage/README.md

 Used to store any large file with minimum network failure.
 All file (chunk) are stored in leveldb with unique key.

 example :
 we have a file.pdf with 1 GB size, the chunk size is 1 MB. so we have 1000 chunks stored in leveldb + 1 metadata.
-The identifier key is generated at first chunk upload. the main identifier key for a file is time_millis.filename
+The identifier key is generated at first chunk upload. the main identifier key for a file is ```time_millis.filename```

 So all the key stored in leveldb are :
 ```
 1508834228933.file.pdf.meta
 1508834228933.file.pdf.0
 1508834228933.file.pdf.1
+...
 1508834228933.file.pdf.999
 ```